 He did still see his parents periodically until their death, but it was limited and on his terms.

 My grandpa’s advice?
 If anyone is trying to hold you back from becoming better, even if they’re someone you care about, you’re going to have to make the tough decision to cut them out of your life if you want it to change.

 Our normal is formed by our life situation.
 If you’re wealthy, your normal includes wealth.
 If you’re poor, your normal is defined by less.
 If you grew up in an abusive household, your normal is filled with abuse.

-Often, it’s only when we become exposed to those outside of our “normal” that we realize that others live differently, and that our normal may not be so normal.
+Often, it’s only when we become exposed to those outside of our “normal” that we realize that others live differently and that our normal may not be so normal.

-In other words, in order to change yourself for the better you must redefine your normal so that your past no longer defines you.
+In other words, in order to change yourself for the better, you must redefine your normal so that your past no longer defines you.

-My grandpa’s normal was abuse, poverty, hunger, and plethora of other challenges.
+My grandpa’s normal was abuse, poverty, hunger, and a plethora of other challenges.
 Although he was still affected by his past, he didn’t let it continue to define him in adulthood.
-Instead, he created a new normal, and it was the normal that he had always wanted.
+Instead, he created a new normal, and it was normal that he had always wanted.

 He wanted a world where his wife and children had enough to eat, where he worked as hard as he could to support his family, and where he could live a comfortable life free of worries about debt collectors.